-Configuring the Security Appliance for Use with MARS
+Configuring the Adaptive Security Appliance for Use with MARS

-MARS centrally aggregates logs and events from various network devices, including security appliances, which you can analyze for use in threat mitigation.
-MARS supports the following PIX and ASA adaptive security appliance versions: 7.0(7), 7.2(2), 7.2(3), and 8.0(2).
+MARS centrally aggregates logs and events from various network devices, including ASAs, which you can analyze for use in threat mitigation.
+MARS supports the following ASA versions: 7.0(7), 7.2(2), 7.2(3), 8.0(2), and 8.2(1).

-This appendix describes how to configure the security appliance and add it to MARS as a reporting device, and includes the following sections:
+This appendix describes how to configure the ASA and add it to MARS as a reporting device, and includes the following sections:

-- Taskflow for Configuring MARS to Monitor Security Appliances, page E-1 - Enabling Administrative Access to MARS on the Security Appliance, page E-2 - Adding a Security Appliance to Monitor, page E-3 - Setting the Logging Severity Level for System Log Messages, page E-5 - System Log Messages That Are Processed by MARS, page E-5 - Configuring Specific Features, page E-7
+- Taskflow for Configuring MARS to Monitor Adaptive Security Appliances, page E-1 - Enabling Administrative Access to MARS on the Adaptive Security Appliance, page E-2 - Adding an Adaptive Security Appliance to Monitor, page E-3 - Setting the Logging Severity Level for Syslog Messages, page E-5 - Syslog Messages That Are Processed by MARS, page E-5 - Configuring Specific Features, page E-7